josdejong/typed-function/README.md

     (such as bookkeeping or additional custom error checking) between signature selection and execution dispatch.

--   `typed.findSignature(fn: typed-function, signature: string | Array, exact: boolean) : signature-object`
+-   `typed.findSignature(fn: typed-function, signature: string | Array, options: object) : signature-object`

     Find the signature object (as returned by `typed.resolve` above), but based on the specification of a signature (given either as a comma-separated string of parameter types, or an Array of strings giving the parameter types), rather than based on an example argument list.

-    The optional third argument, which defaults to false, specifies whether to limit the search to exact type matches, i.e. signatures for which the implementation was directly defined when the typed-function was created (as opposed to signatures that require a type conversion).
+    The optional third argument, is a plain object giving options controlling the search.
+Currently, the only implemented option is `exact`, which if true (defaults to false), limits the search to exact type matches, i.e. signatures for which no conversion functions need to be called in order to apply the function.

     Throws an error if the signature is not found.

--   `typed.find(fn: typed-function, signature: string | Array, exact: boolean) : function`
+-   `typed.find(fn: typed-function, signature: string | Array, options: object) : function`

-    Convenience method that returns just the implementation from the signature object produced by `typed.findSignature(fn, signature, exact)`.
+    Convenience method that returns just the implementation from the signature object produced by `typed.findSignature(fn, signature, options)`.

     For example: